 One difference seems to be that people are seldom content with where they are put, but plants NEVER want to be someplace else.
 They just keep doing the best they can right where they are.

 Another difference is that plants do not care about what another plant looks like, but you sure cannot say that about people.
 We are so “put off” by someone who looks as if they don't care, or by someone who does not look “right” .

-With Easter coming up I was thinking about how Mary, and later the two disciples of Jesus who were walking to Emmaus, did not recognize Him when she saw Him (He didn't look right), and I realized again that the lashings and beatings He took for me were not just on His back.
+With Easter coming up I was thinking about how Mary, and later the two disciples of Jesus who were walking to Emmaus, did not recognize Him when they saw Him (He didn't look right), and I realized again that the lashings and beatings He took for me were not just on His back.
 (I even wonder if He can still see?)

 Isaiah 52:14 (NLT) puts it this way:

 "But many were amazed when they saw him.
 His face was so disfigured he seemed hardly human, and from his appearance, one would scarcely know he was a man."